 Many people avoid foreign language domains, but they’re actually a goldmine for high-authority domains.
-Put english content on them, and they seem to work just as well as to rank english language money sites as any other PBN sites.
+Put English content on them, and they seem to work just as well as to rank English language money sites as any other PBN sites.
 You can use the same spam checking process for foreign language domains, just use Google Translate to check everything.

 Should I Try to Get a Domain Reindexed?

-Short answer is no. It’s not worth the time to recover the $9 investment.
+The short answer is no. It’s not worth the time to recover the $9 investment.

-Alternatively you could register a new google account for each domain, but given the time commitment to re-index a domain, it’s not worth the time to recover a $9 investment.
+Alternatively, you could register a new Google account for each domain, but given the time commitment to re-index a domain, it’s not worth the time to recover a $9 investment.